Nasiriyah: Establishment and Ottoman era

-Nasiriyah was founded in 1872 by Nasir al-Sadoon Pasha (ناصر السعدون باشا), the sheikh ("chief") of the Muntafiq tribal confederation, after whom the city was named.
+Nasiriyah was founded in 1872 by Nasir al-Sadoon Pasha (ناصر السعدون باشا), from the Al Sa'dun family and thus the sheikh ("chief") of the Muntafiq tribal confederation, after whom the city was named.
 During that same year, it became the administrative center of the Muntafiq sanjak ("district").

 Belgian architect, Jules Tilly, was commissioned to develop a modern urban plan for the city.
 Tilly introduced a Western-style grid layout, characterised by long, straight, and parallel streets intersecting at right angles, unprecedented in Iraq at the time.
 This planning approach shaped the city’s infrastructure and facilitated the orderly growth of roads and residential plots, which were arranged in rectangular clusters, consequently, the flat topography of the region made this layout particularly effective.
 Tilly placed great emphasis on urban aesthetics and functionality, incorporating central squares, wide sidewalks, and public gardens into the design.
 These green spaces quickly became popular as communal resting areas and contributed to the city’s distinctive charm.
 Tilly’s urban plan received the approval of Medhat Pasha, who praised its elegance, modernity, and engineering ingenuity.
 The first structure built under Tilly’s plan was the Government House in 1872, which served as the administrative center until its demolition in 1950.

 Nasir Pasha was the head of the Sunni Muslim al-Saadun clan, which was the ruling family of the Muntafiq whose tribesmen were mostly Shia Muslims.
 At the time of Nasiriyah's founding, Muntafiq power in the Basra Vilayet (southern Iraq) had increasingly given way to Ottoman centralization.
 However, Nasir Pasha was appointed by the Ottomans as the head of the vilayet (province) and registered large tracts of land around Nasiriyah into his name.
 His son, Saadun Pasha, became the mutassarif (tax collector) of Nasiriyah, and by 1908, he virtually governed southern Iraq on their behalf, having curried their favor by strongly supporting the 1908 Young Turk Revolution.

 It was a major center of trade in Ottoman Iraq and imported foreign goods via commerce with Baghdad and Basra.
 The chief commodities Nasiriyah produced included leather, grain and ghee.
 The town contained about 600 well-built stone houses, but most buildings and homes were constructed from mud brick.
 There were about 350 shops in Nasiriyah as well as five khans (inns).
 The area surrounding the town was abundant in date palms and grain fields.
 The town was not protected by a wall like other major administrative centers.
 In addition to the administrative functions it played for the Muntafiq district, Nasiriyah served as a government outpost and settlement in a generally nomadic region dominated by local Bedouin tribes.